antonyebrown/HellLetLoose_Stats/README.md

 * Points: How many points we held at the end of the match

-With the above data collected, we ran an ordinary least squares regresssion on the factors generally believed to have the greatest effect on the victory point results for a match.
+With the above data collected, we ran an ordinary least squares regression on the factors generally believed to have the greatest effect on the victory point results for a match.
 Because we are working with a relatively small dataset (<100 points), and the emphasis is on model fit as opposed to prediction, we will not utilize a test/training split.
 Additionally, will not use the factor "Takeover" as this is exclusive to commanding stats, and we want to generally apply our data to all matches.

 In order to generate our linear model, we will use Recursive Feature Elimination (RFE), which is essentially an automated backwards-elimination process.